Terms and Conditions

-5.4 Fees are liable to change at any time.
+5.4 Fees are subject to change each academic year.

 5.5 Should the Student pay by way of cheque and the cheque is subsequently dishonoured, the Student will be liable to pay the College a €25 fee to cover administrative and bank charges.

-5.6 If the Student does not make any payment due to the College by the date specified by the College, the College may charge interest to the Student on the overdue amount at the rate of 7% a year above the European Central Bank rate.
+5.6 If the Student does not make any payment due to the College or DBS Services by the date specified, the College or DBS Services may charge interest to the Student on the overdue amount at the rate of 7% a year above the European Central Bank rate.
 This interest will accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
-The Student must pay the College interest together with the overdue amount.
+The Student must pay the College or DBS Services interest together with the overdue amount.

-5.7 If a student visa application has been refused, then the amounts paid, including deposits and unutilised fees, will be refunded less an administration charge of €100 (plus any courier and transfer charges) on production of the following documents:
+5.7 Subject to clause 5.7.4, if a student visa application has been refused, then the amounts paid, including deposits and unutilised fees, will be refunded less an administration charge of €100 (plus any courier and transfer charges) on production of the following documents: